 Liberty Fairs Unveils Virtual Trade Show

 Liberty Fairs introduced its first virtual trade show on Aug.
 17, co-produced with the Joor wholesale marketplace.
-The virtual trade show enjoyed more than 2,800 unique visits to its site, libertyfairs.com, on the first day of the show, said Edwina Kulego, the new Liberty Fairs vice president, who joined the trade-show producer in July.
+The virtual trade show enjoyed more than 1,800 unique visits to its site on the first day of the show, said Edwina Kulego, the new Liberty Fairs vice president, who joined the trade-show producer in July.

 “It has been awesome!
 We had a strong day one,” Kulego said.
 “It gave us a lot of confidence.
 This is our first time doing a virtual trade show.
 But digital has been a long-term plan for us.”